-- A server generates a stringified IOR by calling CORBA::ORB::object to string(). - 2.
+- A server generates a stringified IOR by calling CORBA::OBE::object_to_string(). - 2.
 The server passes the stringified IOR to the client (for example, by writing the string to a file). - 3.
-The client reads the stringified IOR from the file and converts it back to an object reference, using CORBA::ORB::string\to\object().
+The client reads the stringified IOR from the file and converts it back to an object reference, using CORBA::ORB::string to object().